Supereg/homebridge-http-lightbulb/README.md

 * `hue` \<object\> **optional**: Defines everything related to the _'Hue'_ characteristic:
     * `setUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using an urlObject) which is called when you set a new hue.
-        When including **"%s"** in the url and/or body it will be replaced with the hue to set.
+        When including **%s** in the url and/or body it will be replaced with the hue to set.
         Have a look at [placeholders](#placeholders-in-seturl-properties).
     * `statusUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current hue from the light bulb.